rickycodes/pve-no-subscription/README.md

 ##### 2. With Git

-You can also clone the repo with git and run locally if you prefer, but you'll need `git` (a typical proxmox host doesn't have it):
+You can also clone the repo with git and run locally if you prefer, but you'll need `git` (a typical proxmox host doesn't have it installed):
 ```
 git clone git@github.com:rickycodes/pve-no-subscription.git
 cd pve-no-subscription